-Tracheids are the conducting elements in the xylem of angiosperms.
-They are also found in ferns and gymnosperms.
-It comprises a single cell with pointed ends.
+Tracheids are present in the xylem of angiosperms.
+They are conducting elements.
+They are also found in gymnosperms and ferns.
+Tracheid cells have pointed ends.

-When the secondary cell wall thickens, the tracheids become highly lignified.
-After lignification, the tracheids become dead.
+The tracheids become highly lignified on thickening of the secondary cell wall and become dead.
 Tracheids also provide mechanical support to the plants.
 They can also hold water against the force of gravity due to high surface area to volume ratio.

 What are Vessels?

-Vessels are found only in angiosperms and help in conducting water and minerals in the plants.
-During secondary cell wall thickening by lignification, dead, tubular cells are produced for conduction of water.
+Vessels are present only in angiosperms.
+They help in conducting water and minerals in the plants.
+After secondary cell wall thickening and lignification, dead and tubular cells are formed.
 These vessels do not contain protoplasm on maturity.

 Similarities between Tracheids and Vessels

 The tracheids and vessels are also similar in a number of ways.
-Below-mentioned are a few of the similarities:
+Below are a few of the similarities:

-- Tracheids and vessesl are the components of the xylem.
+- Tracheids and vessels are the components of the complex xylem tissue.

 - Both help in conduction of water along the stem and provide mechanical support to the plant.

-- They possess secondary lignification and become dead on maturity.
+- Secondary lignification is present in both cells.
+They become dead on maturity.

 Hope you are now clear with the Difference Between Tracheids And Vessels.
 For a better understanding of the process of Transportation in Plants , register to BYJU’S – the learning App